Withered-Flower-0422/BMT/docs/en/advanced/assets.md

 ### Save Item as Template

 - Select the item you want to save.
-- Select the `Assets → Items` category and click the first button on the bottom right, `Save Asset`.
+- Select the `Assets → Items` category and click the first button on the bottom right, `Save Asset`, or directly drag the item into the `Items` panel.
 - Enter a name for the template and click the `Save` button.
 - After saving successfully, the item will be added to the current folder of the Items category.